-In this blog I give you 5 alternative ways to look at the COVID crisis.
+In this blog I give you 5 alternative ways to look at the COVID crisis, three having a systemic view on the crisis.
 It helps you to broaden your mind and to become more resilient.

 The COVID-19 virus has spread all around the globe and its impact is enormous.
 Everyone’s life is impacted in one way or another.
 The very base of our existence has been threatened causing fear and irrational behavior.
 At the same time our interdependence is more clear than ever, causing people to help each other, become more creative and find solutions to all kinds of new problems.

 You might be overwhelmed by information from news stations, social media, friends and family and our leaders.
 You are confronted with many stories, narratives that point out certain information, trends, ideas and concepts.
 When I consume all this information, I miss the more holistic, systemic and contemplative narratives.
 That is why I would like to share five narratives that focus on the deeper layers of this crisis.
 My goal is to place the events and what is happening in a broader perspective for you to be able to create more space in which you can move.
 This way I hope that you will be able to take the steps that will lead you to a better future for yourself, for the people around you and for the planet.

 - The deeper meaning of the disease narrative